Conctr/squirrel/README.md

 The *setDeviceId()* method allows you the set the unique identifier that will be used by Conctr to identify the current device.

-**Note** Changing the device ID after data has already been set previously will create a new device in Conctr.
+**Note** Changing the device ID after data has already been sent at least once before will create a new device in Conctr.
 There will be no link between any data from this newly created device and the device data linked to the previous device ID.

 | Key | Data Type | Required | Default Value | Description |
 | --- | --------- | -------- | ------------- | ----------- |